leob03/human_motion_forecasting/README.md

 # Objective

-**To encode the information of the surfaces from a point cloud representation of a CAD file into a more meaningful latent space useful to determine grasping point candidates based on physical parameters.**
+**With a simple RGB-D Camera predict the future motion of a human in a Smart Manufacturing Workspace of to ensure safety in the human-robot interactions.**

 # Recap